Documentary Family Photography for Oregon, United States

 As a father of 3 I know how crazy parenthood is.
 I also know how fast time goes by and how important it is to record those fleeting moments that make up this wild thing we call 'life'.
 That is why I feel, more strongly then ever, that it is very crucial to be as unobtrusive as I can be when making photographs of families so that I do not interrupt those moments that make this whole thing worthwhile and precious.
 Documenting those moments is not just for you, the parent, but more so for your children - for them to have an honest record of how your life and family really were... in all it's chaotic glory!

 Oregon Outdoor Family Photography

 Even in an age of restrictions and limitations, you can safely enjoy a photoshoot in an outdoor location with small groups of people or families.
 Your FPJA Oregon family photographer can easily capture candid moments of the kids playing and interacting from a safe distance.
-These days, outdoor sessions are often the best option for genuine photographs, because people of all ages feel more comfortable and relaxed while they are outside and unrestricted.
-In these large, open spaces, you and your family can simply spend time together doing your typical routine while your photographer focuses on the art of storytelling.
+These days, outdoor sessions are often the best option for sincere photographs, because people of all ages feel more comfortable and casual while they are outside and unrestricted.
+In these large, open spaces, you and your family can simply spend time together doing your normal routine while your photographer focuses on the art of storytelling.

 Oregon Day in the Life Picture Sessions - DITL